El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 But here, Jay Carney refused to say whether Obama thinks that he's got the power to take guns by executive order.

-Does the president believe that his executive power is given the ability to restrict the right to access weapons or ammo?
+Does the president believe that his executive power is given the ability to restrict the right to access weapons or MO?

 Jay Carney would not say yes or no.

-He retreated into minutia and boilerplate and say don't want to get ahead of the president.
+He retreated into minutia and boilerplate and said, don't want to get ahead of the president.

-The president's going to announce whatever new ideas he's got on stage with the children.
+The president's going to announce whatever new ideas he's got on stage with the children tomorrow.

-Now the political reported the membership of the NRA had grown by more than a hundred thousand five days ago.
+Now, the Politico reported membership of the NRA had grown by more than 100,000 five days ago.

-The NRA says that when Politico reported that story, membership was close to two hundred thousand, but now it's a quarter of a million.
+The NRA says that when Politico reported that story, membership was close to 200,000, but now it's a quarter of a million.

 Membership in the NRA up by a quarter of a million since the shooting.